jcheminform/cpvsAPI/README.md

 *source resources.sh receptor_name*

-# Step by step process for running cpvsapi on a local system
+# Step by step process for running CPVSAPI on a local system

 #### Note:
 For this material, we assume that Docker and Git are already installed on your local system.
 If you want to prepare the Docker images yourself, then first perform section 2 and then start from section 1.2.
 Section 3 contains some extra docker commands which can be useful if you want to test both ready made and custom build docker images.